EmirDe/EmirDe.github.io/index.md

 # Recent News

-* Feb'23: I have been honoured with an invitation for the "Satisfiability" programme at the Simons Institute for the Theory of Computing at UC Berkeley!
+* Feb'23: I honoured by the invitation to the "Satisfiability" programme at the Simons Institute for the Theory of Computing at UC Berkeley!
 * Jan'23: I am now permanent (tenure) faculty at TU Delft!
 * Dec'22: My project on scheduling for quantum computing has been accepted as part of a NWO Zwaartekracht (Quantum Software Consortium)!
 Hiring a PhD student.
 * Aug'22: I am delighted to have been invited to the "SAT Encodings and Beyond" Dagstuhl Seminar taking place in Jun'23!